-The term bionics, the former name of biomimetic, was coined in 1958 by Jack Steele (US Air Force) to define the science of imitation of natural systems with technical artifacts.
-Since then, the growth of this science steadily continued and it is now widespread in many engineering fields (e.g., materials, mechanics, and robotics).
-In the last decade, a novel thread appeared in this field: BID, an approach to design that espouses the adaptation of a function and mechanism in biological sciences to solve engineering design problems (Vattam, Helms, & Goel, 2010).
+The term bionics, the former name of biomimetic, was coined in 1958 by Jack Steele (US Air Force) to define the science of imitation of natural systems with technical artefacts.
+Since then, the growth of this science steadily continued and it is now widespread in many engineering fields (materials, mechanics, robotics etc.).
+In the last decade, a novel thread appeared in this field: Bio-Inspired Design, an approach to design that espouses the adaptation of a function and mechanism in biological sciences to solve engineering design problems (Vattam, Helms, & Goel, 2010).
 The prominence of the design perspective in this definition denotes the shifting from the development of a single product based on a biological system, toward the development of a universally applicable systematic approach.
 In BID approaches, in general, it is possible to identify two main activities.